List of Miracleman characters: Qys Imperium

 A huge galactic empire, existing for thousands of years and one of the lead powers in Intelligent Space.
 The source of their strength is a complete mastery of body-swapping technology; the Qys maintain a gigantic number of alternate bodies in Underspace, which they can switch between with change-words.
-The Qys effectively use Underspace as a wardrobe and have used genetic engineering to create bodies optimised for a wide number of purposes including warfare, espionage and pleasure.
-The Imperium is ruled by the Kingqueen, which inhabits a huge, invulnerable and highly intelligent body.
-The Qys' abilities are however matched by the Warpsmiths' speed; as a result while the Qys Imperium and the Gulf Worlds Confederacy are sworn enemies they have sent over 11,000 years in a tense cold war to avoid wiping each other out.
+The Qys effectively use Underspace as a wardrobe and have used genetic engineering to create bodies optimised for a wide number of purposes.
+The Imperium is ruled by the Kingqueen, which inhabits an invulnerable, highly intelligent body.
+The Qys' abilities are matched by the Warpsmiths' speed; as a result while the Qys Imperium and the Gulf Worlds Confederacy are sworn enemies they have sent over 11,000 years in a tense cold war to avoid wiping each other out.
 As such they pursue practices to ensure their mutual preservation, such as investigating Firedrake activity.
 The Qys scout-ship Gla is on a Firedrake sweep of Earth when it suffers a catastrophic failure and crashes in Wiltshire on 18 March 1948.
-It is subsequently recovered by Spookshow and the body-swapping technology is reverse-engineered by Emil Gargunza to create the Miracleman Family - something that impresses the Qys.
-However, they sent a pair of envoys to Earth in 1982 to investigate the "cuckoos" due to their encroachment on Underspace (named Infra-Space by Gargunza).
+Their body-swapping technology is reverse-engineered by Emil Gargunza to create the Miracleman Family.
+However, the Qys sent a pair of envoys to Earth in 1982 to investigate the "cuckoos" due to their encroachment on Underspace (named Infra-Space by Gargunza).
 The agents are initially tasked with destroying Gargunza's creations, and attack both Miraclewoman and Miracleman.
-However, as the Qys themselves are sterile they rapidly change their plans on discovering Winter's birth and instead agree with to introduce Earth to Intelligent Space.
+However, as the Qys themselves are sterile, they rapidly change their plans on discovering Winter's birth and instead agree with to introduce Earth to Intelligent Space.
 Miracleman and Miraclewoman are nominated to represent the Qys Empire in the alliance.

 Mors

 Mors is a Qys scientist assigned to Earth following Miracleman's ascension, arriving in June 1987.
-He creates an underworld below Olympus, where he is able to capture the souls of the recently deceased and place them in new artificial bodies - including Andy Warhol (who suggests to Mors that he mass-produce the body, something a fascinated Mors accedes to), Truman Capote, John Belushi, Salvador Dalí, Divine, and Evelyn Cream.
+He creates an underworld below Olympus, where he is able to capture the souls of the recently deceased and place them in new artificial bodies - including Andy Warhol, Truman Capote, John Belushi, Salvador Dalí, Divine, and Evelyn Cream.
 He initially can only reach those who died in the previous 18 months, but works to extend his range.
 The subjects require a sustaining field to survive, and portable versions are awarded sparingly.
 Mors also makes repeated attempts to bring back a less dangerous version of Emil Gargunza, without success.
 Later his skills are called upon to help resurrect Young Miracleman.